this post was updated on 28/10/19

 - Authority : decision maker, owns the way the activity is done.
 Not involved in daily operations

 - Responsible: ensures the job is done at the end of the day

 4. Responsible for what?

-That the activity is done (by myself) or being done by someone?
+With RACI are you certain if the activity is done (by yourself) or by someone else?

 RATSI makes a clear distinction between both roles

 As RATSI is cumulative you can assign someone to both R and T.

 Did you know?
 With Skore you can apply RACI, RATSI or any responsibility matrix you wish to your process maps.
 Find out more here

 Now, some practical tips